ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 door people tend to forget what they came looking for (see [evidence described here](https://www.livescience.com/17132-forget-walked-room-doorways-blame-study-finds.html)).
-Similarly, section headings appear to disconnect the mind of the writer from the previous section, which results in literature reviews that are only mildly connected to the description of the research in the previous section.
+Similarly, section headings appear to disconnect the mind of the writer from the previous section, which results in literature reviews that are only vaguely connected to the description of the research in the previous section.
 This makes the literature review much less useful.